akkodisSolution/codeChallengeCariad/README.md

 - Any testcase of a MQTT call makes use of a MQTT-specific adapter.
 That adapter converts query parameters and a request schema into a MQTT message as well as MQTT messages and a response schema into returns.
 - Any testcase of a Protobuf call makes use of a Protobuf-specific adapter.
 That adapter converts query parameters and a request schema into a Protobuf message as well as Protobuf messages and a response schema into returns.
 - And so on...

+### **GITHUB**

+1. The GitHub repository can be found in [Akkodis Code](https://github.com/akkodisSolution/codeChallengeCariad)

+2. The GitHub Action can be found in [Testsuite Execution](https://github.com/akkodisSolution/codeChallengeCariad/tree/main/.github/workflows)

+3. The Artifacts and the Reports from the GitHub Action run can be found in the respective folders:
+   - *Artifacts/\**
+   - *Reports/\**